tinne26/kage-desk/docs/tutorials/intro/03_position_input.md

 }
 ```

 With this new tool we can finally start making something a bit more interesting... like the gradient from the first section.
-You can experiment with that if you want, but I'll also give you a new challenge: keeping the screen size at 512, make the left half be white and the right half be black.
+You can experiment with that if you want, but I'd rather give you a new challenge: keeping the screen size at 512, make the left half be white and the right half be black.
 Try it on your own!

 <details>
 <summary>Click to show the solution</summary>